Jito Staked SOL (JITOSOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jito Staked SOL Historical Price

-According to the latest data gathered on Jito Staked SOL live price page, the current price of Jito Staked SOL is 218.09USD.
-The circulating supply of Jito Staked SOL(JITOSOL) is 15.13M JITOSOL , giving it a market capitalization of $3.30B.
+According to the latest data gathered on Jito Staked SOL live price page, the current price of Jito Staked SOL is 215.36USD.
+The circulating supply of Jito Staked SOL(JITOSOL) is 15.13M JITOSOL , giving it a market capitalization of $3.26B.

 The Jito Staked SOL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JITOSOL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.